eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/status/status.rst

 The following subsections describe each of the status objects, their data members, and to which Entity type they concern.
-The next table can be used as a quick reference too.
+The next table offers a quick reference as well as the corresponding bit for each status in the |StatusMask-api|.

 .. list-table::
    :header-rows: 1